 One great thing about listening to podcasts is I can put in my earbuds, turn on an episode, and get things done.
 I've found I'm much more productive.
 Today was a day that I needed to both laugh and get stuff done so I turned on The Dollop and got busy.
 Interestingly enough, one of the topics spoke to something that has been on my heart lately.

-So the topic was a silly one, titled Straw Hat Riot (episode 129 for you Rubes), and basically it spoke about a time that people were so concerned that men not wear their straw hats passed a specified date, that they would literally take and destroy said hat if one was caught wearing it beyond what was deemed proper.
+So the topic was a silly one, titled Straw Hat Riot (episode 129 for you Rubes), and basically it spoke about a time that people were so concerned that men not wear their straw hats passed a specified date, that they would literally take and destroy said hat if one was caught wearing it.
 It became a real issue, people were arrested and injured because of a hat.
 One of the hosts of the podcasts (and I paraphrase because language) said, "Why do people care what other people are doing so much?"

 That's what's been laying on my heart lately.
 Why do people care what other people do so much?
 Maybe I've mellowed with age, or maybe I've encountered enough people who are different than what I grew up with, or maybe it's life experiences, who knows, but honestly folks, I don't care very much what other people choose to do if it doesn't harm anyone.
 For instance, how many posts have you seen regarding fashion and you just can't wrap your mind around why someone would choose to wear it?
 Or, perhaps you can't stand a certain celebrity, and cant fathom why someone would look up to them.
 How many times have you glanced at the comments of that cute puppy video you shared and saw commentors who somehow found something negative to say about it.
 Even those recipe videos some of us love (guilty) will have comments along the lines of "Why would anyone eat this" or "wow, this cake is really ugly, who would want it?"